 If you are wondering about the actual consultation, you should plan on the initial session taking roughly 30 minutes.
 There is a lot of information for your counselor to cover and depending on how many questions you have, it could take a bit longer.
 Once you make a decision about how you want to proceed with the best option for you, the solution you choose can vary widely in terms of time to complete.

 It’s a wise idea to make sure you carefully evaluate all the options before you make a decision.
-Some of our frequently asked questions about credit counseling may help you learn more.
+Some of our frequently asked questions may help you learn more.

 Consumer Education Services, Inc. (CESI) is a non-profit committed to empowering and inspiring consumers nationwide to make wise financial decisions and live debt free.
 Speak with a certified counselor for a free debt analysis today